Characters: Avatar: The Last Airbender: Allies

 Princess of the Northern Water Tribe, Yue was born a sickly baby.
 In an effort to cure her, her father prayed to the Moon and Ocean Spirits for her health, and the Moon Spirit obliged, giving her a part of its life.
 Years later, she fell in love with Sokka, but felt conflicted over it due to her Arranged Marriage

 with another Water tribe warrior.
 When Zhao killed the Moon Spirit, Yue used the life energies the Moon Spirit used to heal her to bring back the moon, losing her life in the process.
-She now acts as the new Moon Spirit and occasional Spirit Advisor to Aang.
+She now acts as the new Moon Spirit and occasional Spirit Advisor

 - Uptown Girl: A princess who falls in love with a commoner of the Southern Water Tribe.
 Technically Sokka has the same position as Yue, the Chief's eldest child and heir, but the Southern Tribe is so destitute that he's basically a peasant.